 - Existing users with a regular Pay-As-You-Go account: Your saved credit card will be authorized for the shown amount.
 After your file is complete, we will use that authorization to charge your card.

 - Existing users with a Prepaid account: Your account balance will be used for the full payment.

 - New Users will be asked to sign up and provide a credit card.
 It's a quick one-page registration process.
 Our system will authorize your credit card and charge it when your results are ready.
 Some new accounts may be put on hold for a verbal verification process.
 If your account is on hold and the timing of your results are critical, please call our office at (800) 990-2939 during business hours.

 - Download Results.
 We will send you an email with a link to download the results, when ready.
-The output files can be found in Your Account > Reports and the Batch Dashboard.
+The output files can be found in Your Account > Reports and the Bulk Dashboard.